Meet AFAR Staff Member and Archaeologist, Stan Guenter

 Something Very Few People Know About You?
 That I used to live in Belize as a child.

 What did you want to be when you were a kid?
-Until high school, I wanted to be the curator of local Agricultural Museum of Manitoba.
-My dad worked at the museum and used to bring me there.
-A few years ago, that job actually opened up.
+Until high school, I wanted to be the curator of the Manitoba Agricultural Museum, a local museum of antique agricultural equipment and pioneer memorabilia.
+My dad had worked at the museum and used to bring me there.
+A few years ago, that job actually opened up but I had to give my old dream job a pass as my life in archaeology just won’t let me live two lives at once.

 What would you do now if you weren’t an Archaeologist?
-I’d be an Entomologist.
-Studying ants and bees with tiny brains and social communities would be fascinating work.
+I find ants and bees and social insects in general absolutely fascinating, being creatures with such tiny brains and yet impressive social systems and even practicing agriculture.
+So, if I wasn’t in archaeology, entomology would certainly be an interest of mine.